unionlabs/union/app2/README.md

 - The `Schema` is called `Block` and stored in `src/lib/schemas/block.ts`
 - The `Store` class is called `BlockStore` and stored in `src/lib/stores/block.svelte.ts`
 - The concrete instance of `BlockStore` is called `block`
-- The coponent displaying blocks is called `BlockComponent` and stored in `src/lib/components/data/block-component.svelte`
+- The component displaying blocks is called `BlockComponent` and stored in `src/lib/components/data/block-component.svelte`

 ## UI Components Naming Conventions